victorminden/JuliaSets/README.md

 # JuliaSets -- A Julia package for fractals through iterated function application

-The *JuliaSets* packages provides a simple function, ``JuliaSetEval``, for constructing an array that can be used to visualize Julia sets.
+The *JuliaSets* package provides a simple function, ``JuliaSetEval``, for constructing an array that can be used to visualize Julia sets.

 The function takes the inputs: